ressec/hestia/README.md

-# hestia
+# Hestia
-Massively Multiplayer Online Role Playing Game using Akka and jMonkey.
+Hestia is a Massively Multiplayer Online Role Playing Game using Akka and jMonkey engine.